makerdao/starknet-dai-bridge/README.md

 #### Fast path
 Aka 'fast withdrawal':
 1. The user calls `l2_dai_wormhole_gateway.initiate_wormhole` - this burns DAI on L2 and stores wormhole data in `l2_dai_wormhole_gateway.wormholes` storage variable.
 It also emmits `WormholeInitialized` event.
-2. Attestation Oracle obserserves `WormholeInitialized` event and create an attestations
+2. Attestation Oracle observes `WormholeInitialized` event and creates an attestation
 3. As soon as enough attestations are available user calls `WormholeOracleAuth.requestMint` which will finnalize the wormhole

 #### Settlement through L1